phanumat/Documentation/smartapp-developers-guide/time-methods.rst

 Often we may want to set or adjust the SmartApp automation settings while we are traveling, in which case the time zone of the hub may differ from the time zone of the mobile app (our current travel location).
 For this reason, the code defining the SmartApp should be aware of the time zone of the physical location of the hub.

-When working with time-related methods, SmartThings provides ways to handle time zone of both the physical location of the hub and of the mobile app (installed on mobile phone).
+When working with time-related methods, PEA HiVE provides ways to handle time zone of both the physical location of the hub and of the mobile app (installed on mobile phone).

 For example, ``location.getTimeZone()`` gives the time zone of the physical location of the hub, whereas invoking :ref:`smartapp_timezone` method will give the current time zone of the mobile app, i.e., the time zone where mobile phone is currently located.

-For a hub that is physically located in Eastern Time Zone in the U.S., and the mobile phone with SmartThings mobile app located in the Pacific Time Zone, the below SmartApp code fragment prints the results shown in the comments:
+For a hub that is physically located in Eastern Time Zone in the U.S., and the mobile phone with PEA HiVE mobile app located in the Pacific Time Zone, the below SmartApp code fragment prints the results shown in the comments:

 .. code-block:: groovy